 I put myself through college and graduated on the President's Honor List with a Bachelor of Arts in Psychology from California State University, Long Beach.
 While attending CSULB, I interned at Metropolitan State Hospital and worked with men and women suffering from dual diagnoses, such as addiction and schizophrenia.
 Not only did I co-facilitate psycho-educational groups on addiction, but also art and music therapy groups.
 After I graduated, I became a teaching assistant for a tenure professor who taught several undergraduate psychology courses.

 I graduated from California State University, Fullerton with a Master of Science in Counseling, emphasis in Marriage and Family Therapy.
 I did my master's thesis on preventing postpartum depression in perinatal women using mindfulness-based cognitive therapy.
 I spent a year researching the symptoms and effects of postpartum depression and interviewed several mental health therapists whose clinical work centered around working with women suffering from this disorder.

 I spent two years at Orange Coast College in the Student Mental Health Center doing my graduate practicum hours.
 I counseled men and women varying in age from 18-65, all with a unique set of issues.
 I also led a student mother's support group at the college.
 Upon graduation, I was hired as a mental health counselor in the Student Health Center and also was a mentor to the incoming therapist trainees.
 I loved every moment helping the diverse student population thrive mentally and academically!

-My supervisor at Orange Coast College, Laura Rothafel, saw my passion and dedication to helping my clients and promptly asked me to join her private practice.
+My supervisor at Orange Coast College, Laura Rothafel, saw my passion and dedication to helping my clients and promptly asked me to join her private practice in 2016.
 I find great joy in helping the people who walk through my doors find relief and happiness!

 **Certified in SMART Recovery Training for Addiction